 Kibuye / Living with Explosive Likelihoods

-They are accustomed to the normality of any given day that isn’t the one when calamity strikes. explore
+And those who live there, live lives, not odds.
+They are accustomed to the normality of any given day that isn’t the one when disaster strikes. explore